 Understanding Why Medicare Does Not Pay for Annual Physical Exams

-Now that we've summarized the different services provided during these annual exams and visits, we can examine why Medicare only covers annual wellness visits (and the single initial preventive physical examination) and not annual physical exams.
+Now that we've summarized the different services provided during these annual exams and visits, we can look at why Medicare only covers annual wellness visits and the single initial preventive physical examination but not annual physical exams.